gRoussac/casper-deployer-hackathon-oct-2022/README.md

 ### 🪦 Errors ?

-If you see any typos or errors you can edit the code directly on GitHub and raise a Pull Request on `develop` branch, many thanks !
+If you see any typos or errors you can edit the code directly on GitHub and raise a Pull Request on `dev` branch, many thanks !